Online Application Deadline: Friday, June 15, 2018!

 Note: Participants are expected to contribute $100 contribution to help defray program costs.
 This expense will be added to your Winter Quarter tuition bill.
 Financial assistance is available for students, please indicate on your application if the $100 contribution is a barrier to your participation.
 Students will be responsible for any personal or incidental expenses.

 Immersion in the city of Chicago

-- Learn about the range of social justice issues that Chicago communities face.
+- Learn about social justice issues that Chicago communities face.

 - Examine the root causes of these issues and how they play out in specific communities on the north, west, and south sides of Chicago.

 - Adjust to becoming residents to the third largest city in the country.